 EOR Services Are Ideal For:

-How Do PEO and EOR Differ?
+Comparing PEO and EOR

 Feature | PEO (Professional Employer Organization) | EOR (Employer of Record) |

-Legal Relationship | Co-employment: shares employer responsibilities with the client company. | Acts as the full legal employer on behalf of the client company. |
+Legal Relationship | Co-employment: shares responsibilities with the client. | Full legal employer on behalf of the client. |

-Entity Requirement | The client must have a legal entity in the country of operation. | No legal entity is required; EOR can hire employees in countries where the client lacks a presence. |
+Entity Requirement | Client must have a legal entity in the country of operation. | No entity required; EOR hires employees globally. |

-Compliance and Liability | Shared between PEO and client; both are responsible for compliance issues. | EOR assumes full responsibility for compliance with local labor laws and regulations. |
+Compliance & Liability | Shared between PEO and client. | EOR assumes full compliance responsibility. |

-Ideal For | Companies with existing legal entities that want to outsource HR tasks. | Businesses that want to expand internationally without establishing a local entity |
+Ideal For | Companies with entities seeking HR outsourcing. | Businesses expanding internationally without local entities. |

-Risk Management | The client shares legal risks and responsibilities with the PEO. | EOR assumes all legal risks associated with employment. |
+Risk Management | Client shares risk with PEO. | EOR assumes all employment-related risks. |

 When Should You Choose a PEO?